top of page

 Cleaning and Shaping

-The dentist will carefully remove the infected or damaged pulp tissue from inside the tooth using specialized instruments.
+The dentist will carefully remove the infected or damaged pulp tissue from inside the tooth.

 Final Restoration

-Once cleaned and shaped, the canals are filled with a biocompatible material called gutta-percha to seal them and prevent future infection.
+Once cleaned and shaped, the canals are filled with a biocompatible material to seal them and prevent future infection.

 Common Questions about Root Canal Treatment